Aietix/Argveta/README.md

 ```
 **Free users** have a limited request quota (**4 lookups per minute, 500 per day**).
 **Premium users** have higher rate limits but still need to avoid excessive requests.
-** VirusTotal suggests avoiding the use of multiple API keys.
-However, if you do, the script will automatically switch keys when rate limits are reached. 🤷‍♂️
+** VirusTotal suggests avoiding the use of multiple API keys. 🤷‍♂️

 ```